Helios504/lconnect-autoclose/README.md

 After 15 seconds L-Connect is then closed automatically.

 # Installation
-The following instructions are for L-Connect 3, however for L-Connect 2 simple use the files with L-Connect 2 in the name instead.
+The following instructions are for L-Connect 3, however for L-Connect 2 simply use the files with L-Connect 2 in the name instead.

-* Download 'Start Stop L-Connect 3.xml' and 'startstop_lconnect3.bat' from this repository
+1. Download 'Start Stop L-Connect 3.xml' and 'startstop_lconnect3.bat' from this repository
-* Move the startstop_lconnect3.bat file into a memorable location.
+2. Move the startstop_lconnect3.bat file into a memorable location.
 In this example it is "D:\Apps\"
-* Open Task Scheduler (you can search via the Windows start menu)
+3. Open Task Scheduler (you can search via the Windows start menu)
-* Right click on task schuedular library in the left hand panel
+4. Right click on task schuedular library in the left hand panel
-* Select "Import Task"
+5. Select "Import Task"
-* Locate "Start Stop L-Connect 3.xml"
+6. Locate "Start Stop L-Connect 3.xml"
-* If you didnt use "D:\Apps" as your storage location for the script.
+7. If you didnt use "D:\Apps" as your storage location for the script.
 Right click on the task scheduler entry named Start Stop L-Connect 3 and press properties
-* Navigate to the "Actions" tab
+8. Navigate to the "Actions" tab
-* Click "edit" on the first entry
+9. Click "edit" on the first entry
-* Replace "D:\Apps" with your location in the "Program/Script" and "Start in" fields.
+10. Replace "D:\Apps" with your location in the "Program/Script" and "Start in" fields.
-* Click ok and close the Window
+11. Click ok and close the Window

 # Testing
 To test if your configuration is setup correctly, right click on the task schedular entry and press "Run".